 6. Start browsing store ads for gift ideas that fit your budget.

 Use Flipp to scan through all the store ads and find the best deals.
-Flipp will have all the Black Friday ads, as well as rebates and coupons, and your digital shopping list.
+Flipp will have all the Black Friday ads and a digital shopping list.
 It saves you so much money, but also time!

 If you are looking for a particular gift, just type it in the search bar on Flipp and it will show you where that item is on sale.